 Processing for limited purposes

-From the point of collection, your personal data may be processed for the purpose of providing you with a supported employment service or for any other purposes specifically permitted by the Act.
+From the point of collection, your personal data may be processed for the purpose of providing you with a supported employment service or for any other purposes specifically permitted by the law.
 This means that personal data must not be collected for one purpose and then used for another.
-If it becomes necessary to change the purpose for which the data is processed, we will inform you of the new purpose before any processing occurs, unless the new purpose is related to complying with another law.
+If it becomes necessary to change the purpose for which the data is processed (for example including your story for marketing purposes), we will inform you of the new purpose before any processing occurs, unless the new purpose is related to complying with another law.

 The kind of information we hold about you

-Personal data, or personal information, means any information relating to an identified or identifiable individual.
+Personal data, or personal information, means any information relating to an identified or identifiable individual, whether it be fact or opinion.

 There are “special categories” of personal data which require a higher level of protection (Special Category Data).
-Special Category Data means personal data revealing a person’s racial or ethnic origin, political opinion, religious or philosophical belief or trade union membership, genetic data, biometric data, health data, personal data concerning an individual’s sex life or sexual orientation, or criminal data.
+Special Category Data means personal data revealing a person’s racial or ethnic origin, political opinion, religious or philosophical belief, trade union membership, genetics, biometrics, physical or mental health or wellbeing, sexual life or sexual orientation, criminal proceedings or convictions.

-The categories of client information that we may collect, hold and share include:
+The categories of your information that we may collect, hold and share include:

 - Personal information (such as name, age, gender, date of birth, address, social security and population management numbers)